-BMW i8 - The bargain buy "supercar" I wasn't expecting to buy.
+BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 So - why go out and buy one of these?